-Year Effective Latest modifications are effective for taxable years beginning services to their employees.
+Year Effective Latest modifications are effective for taxable years beginning on or after January 1, 2009 retraining services to their employees.
 As of January 1, 2009, retraining programs shall not include any retraining on commercially, mass produced software packages for word processing, data base management, presentations, spreadsheets, e-mail, personal information management, or computer operating systems except a retraining tax credit shall be allowable for those providing support or training on such software.

-Description: The tax credit reimburses employers for the cost of providing retraining
+Description: The tax credit reimburses employers for the cost of providing